LuciMcD/web-scrapingMod6/README.md

 * (Question 6) Histogram shown with appropriate labelling: 1 pt
 * (Question 7) Histogram shown with appropriate labelling: 1 pt
 * (Question 8) Thoughtful answer provided: 1 pt

+Notes:
+1. Be sure to creat and activate your virtual environment.
+    - python -m venv .venv
+    - .venv\Scripts\activate

+2. Install all modules needed.
+The modules are listed at the begining of the notebook.
+3. Ensure you have a complete .gitignore file.
+4. Begin Notebook with correct kernel, and answer questions.
+5. Export the notebook to html.